piecioshka/test-flowtype-vs-typescript/README.md

 ## Why?

-Couple day ago I read comments on blog post http://michalzalecki.com/typescript-vs-flow/ and I've decided to make some test to show the major differences between *Flow* and *TypeScript*.
+A couple of days ago, I read comments in a blog post http://michalzalecki.com/typescript-vs-flow/ and decided to run tests to show the major differences between *Flow* and *TypeScript*.

 ## Source